For Entering Students

 A Message from Dr. Linda Daniels

-Welcome to MSPP I am excited about getting to know some of you in the year-long Clinical Seminar course.
+Welcome to MSPP, I am excited about getting to know some of you in the year-long Clinical Seminar course.

 The seminar, which promotes an intimate and respectful environment where the student can begin to explore who they are in the context of their professional training and development and to gain clinical skills in the areas of assessment, diagnosis and treatment, is structured around personal and professional growth grounded in the clinical experiences each student is gaining at their respective placement sites.
 As the seminar has a class size of six to eight students, students often form strong interpersonal bonds.
-As many of my student have stated, “I look forward to the class.
-It’s like coming home to my ‘nest.’"
-This statement speaks to the students willingness to challenge themselves in a nurturing and supportive environment and begin to live more comfortably in their roles as future psychologists.
+As many of my students have stated, “I look forward to the class.
+It’s like coming home to my ‘nest.'"
+This statement speaks to the students' willingness to challenge themselves in a nurturing and supportive environment and begin to live more comfortably in their roles as future psychologists.

 I take a fully-engaged and hands-on approach to the course.
 As a result, I believe that students have felt very comfortable and often sought me out for additional consultation and advice relevant to their professional and personal development.
 I also have found it helpful to students when I supplement course material with presentations germane to specific issues and challenges facing them at their placement sites.